 Ask yourself: “What emotions do I want my potential clients to feel when they think of my brand?”

 There are many emotions you can choose from.
 Pick emotions that best represent your brand.

-Examples of emotions are: Happy, Free, Excited, Loved, Serene, Refreshed, Surprised, etc.
+Examples of emotions people feel that influence their decision making are: Happy, Free, Excited, Loved, Serene, Refreshed, Surprised, etc.

 For example, Kay Jewelers’ tagline, “Every kiss begins with Kay”, does a brilliant job of conveying the emotion of love.

 It’s associating their jewelry with special moments between a couple.
 However, the emotion doesn’t have to be explicitly stated in the tagline.